tallforasmurf/PPQT2/extras/sphinx/index.rst

 (The highlight is normally light-blue, but see `Edit highlights`_.)

 Now searches and replaces will take place in that range only.
-A "replace all" will replace all matches but only in the range.
 First will find the first match in the range,
-Last will find the last match in the range, etc.
+Last will find the last match in the range,
+Next and Prior will stop at the ends of the range.
+Especially useful, a "replace all" will replace only the matching text in the range.

 To remove the limited range, turn off the **In Range** switch.